pungme/infiniteMonkey/README.md

 ## Concept

 I believe in crowd sourcing platform.
+It proves a lot of things about our will.

 ## We are all the monkeys